kg-construct/rml-fnml/spec/docs/definitions.md

 An [=Expression Map=] can have the following properties:

-- 0 or 1 rr:constant
+- 0 or 1 rml:constant
 - 0 or 1 rml:reference
-- 0 or 1 rr:template
+- 0 or 1 rml:template
 - **0 or 1 rml:functionExecution**

 ---